The 1930s

 • 1990-91: Teacher Education expanded to include certification in elementary education as well as an early childhood education endorsement.

-• 1991: The board of Trustees approves a cooperative agreement with Mercy Corps International which links Warner Pacific with Christian community development programs and people around the world.
+• 1991: The board of Trustees approved a cooperative agreement with Mercy Corps International which linked Warner Pacific with Christian community development programs and people around the world.

 • 1992-93: H.A.
 Schlatter Memorial Prayer Chapel was completed and dedicated during the West Coast Ministerial Assembly of the Church of God.
 This was the first new building on campus in 18 years.